 Operating Recommendation Frequency Section Reference Allow ~20 minutes for instrument warmup before taking data Each startup 3.2 Inlet tubing should be made of inert materials, such as PTFE, PFA, FED, PVDF (do not use Tygon®, polypropylene, or metal tubing).
-Minimize length of inlet tubing as much as possible.
-Each use 3.2 Use a Teflon or PVDF inlet filter; test it for ozone loss Each use 3.2 Check the zero offset Occasionally 3.10, 6 Perform multipoint calibration Annually Any time major disassembly of components is performed Any time the zero or span checks give results outside of the acceptable limits 5 If strong temperature fluctuations are expected, place the instrument in a thermally insulated box User-defined 3.2 Use adaptive filter if rapidly changing ozone concentrations are occurring or are anticipated User-defined 1.4 If using the Model 106-L or Model 106-M Ozone Monitor downstream of an ozone generator, be sure to use dry oxygen (not air) as the feed gas for the ozone generator to that corrosives will not be produced by the ozone generator.
-Each use 3.2 Do not pressurize the inlet of the instrument.
+Minimize tubing length as much as possible.
+Each use 3.2 Use a Teflon or PVDF inlet filter; test it for ozone loss Each use 3.2

+Unused inlet(s) should be unobstructed/ uncapped to prevent inadvertent damage to the internal pump Each use; for standard instrument and multi-channel D.3 Check the zero offset Occasionally 3.10, 6 Perform multipoint calibration Annually Any time major disassembly of components is performed Any time the zero or span checks give results outside of the acceptable limits 5 If strong temperature fluctuations are expected, place the instrument in a thermally insulated box User-defined 3.2 Use adaptive filter if rapidly changing ozone concentrations are occurring or are anticipated User-defined 1.4 If using the Model 106-L or Model 106-M Ozone Monitor downstream of an ozone generator, be sure to use dry oxygen (not air) as the feed gas for the ozone generator so that corrosives will not be produced by the ozone generator.
+Each use.
+Especially important for Model 106-L and Model 106-M. 3.2 Do not pressurize the inlet of the instrument.
 Use a tee to vent at the inlet if you are providing a flow to the instrument.
 Each use 3.2